 How Does Preseason Work?

-Preseason is scheduled to begin on the 7th of September 2020 (assuming term resumes as normal).
+Preseason is scheduled to begin on the 9th of September 2024.
 We invite all athletes to preseason who want to join DUBC.
 Preseason is a fantastic opportunity to integrate our new members with our returners.
-We run various socials over the two weeks, including a beach trip, pub nights, games on the racecourse and club nights.
-Our freshers are hosted by second and third year students in DUBC so there is no need to worry about organising accommodation.
+We run various socials over the three weeks, including a beach trip, pub nights, games on the racecourse and club nights.
+Our freshers are put up in college accommodation with one another and a supported during this time by a current member of the squad acting as a ‘sports warden’.

 Preseason is a great deal of fun and not to be feared for the small amount of testing that we do.
 It gives you a sense of confidence knowing your way around the city and having some great friends before term even starts.